Sachavent/tennis-player-stats-api/README.md

 - `npm run dev`

 ## Docker
-To build the image: `docker build -t tennis-player-stats-api .` To run the image: `docker run --name tennis-player-stats-api -e TERM=xterm -e NODE_ENV=dev -p 8001:3000 -d tennis-player-stats-api`
+- To build the image: `docker build -t tennis-player-stats-api .`
+- To run the image: `docker run --name tennis-player-stats-api -e TERM=xterm -e NODE_ENV=dev -p 8001:3000 -d tennis-player-stats-api`
-To test it, you can use curl : `curl http://127.0.0.1:8001/players`
+- To test it, you can use curl : `curl http://127.0.0.1:8001/players`

 ## Tests
 To run tests:
 - Build and execute image Docker (refer to previous part)
 - `npm run test`

-## DOCUMENTATION
+## Documentation
 Will be generated later by a swagger

 ## Parameters validation
 To validate parameters, i'm using AJV: another json schema validation

 More documentation there : https://github.com/epoberezkin/ajv